Kim Mitchell: 1972–2003

 On his return to Canada, he formed the band Max Webster with fellow Sarnia native Pye Dubois.
 Max Webster toured extensively and built a string of hits.
 Mitchell's solo career began after his departure from Max Webster in 1982, with session work and a succession of solo albums.

 A new sound was tested on the club circuit and recorded on his 1982 self-titled mini-album.
 Songs such as "Chain of Events" featured Mitchell's lead vocal and guitar and Dubois' suburban storytelling, anchored by the visceral drum/bass combination of Paul DeLong and Robert Sinclair Wilson.
 Peter Fredette added a vocal and guitar counterpoint.

 In early 1985, the song "Go for Soda" from the Akimbo Alogo album became an international hit and remains his best known song outside of his native Canada.
 His most successful Canadian album was the follow-up, 1986's Shakin' Like a Human Being, featuring the hits "Alana Loves Me", "Easy to Tame", and the biggest hit of his career, "Patio Lanterns".
 His 1989 album, Rockland, achieved critical acclaim and was the highest placing chart album of his career.

-In 1992, Mitchell played guitar on the track "Brave and Crazy" from Tom Cochrane's album Mad Mad World.
+In 1991, Mitchell played guitar on the track "Brave and Crazy" from Tom Cochrane's album Mad Mad World.
 In that same year he also made a cameo appearance (as himself) on the third-season finale of the Canadian sketch program The Kids in the Hall.
 In 1995, Mitchell participated in the Kumbaya Festival to raise money for AIDS research.

 2004–present

 Mitchell entered the radio broadcasting industry, becoming an afternoon drivetime host on Toronto classic rock radio station Q107 (CILQ-FM) from April 2004 until August 2015.

 On November 15, 2004, Mitchell was awarded the National Achievement Award by SOCAN at the 2004 SOCAN Awards in Toronto.

 In 2006, Mitchell provided a guitar solo on the song "Wind It Up" from the Barenaked Ladies' album Barenaked Ladies Are Me.

 Mitchell opened for Def Leppard at the Molson Amphitheatre in Toronto on July 16, 2007.
 His eighth studio album, Ain't Life Amazing, was released on July 17, 2007.

 Mitchell has been on the same live bill with many acts over the course of his solo career including Sammy Hagar, Def Leppard, Aerosmith, and Van Halen.

-In January 2016, Mitchell suffered a heart attack, for which he underwent emergency surgery.
+In January 2016, Mitchell underwent emergency surgery for a heart attack.

 On May 21, 2020, Mitchell was inducted into the Canadian Songwriters Hall of Fame, although due to the COVID-19 pandemic in Canada the honour was not formally presented to him until 2021.

 On October 2, 2021, Mitchell performed a sold-out show at the "Sarnia OktBorderFest" in Point Edward, Ontario, followed by the Barenaked Ladies.
 It is estimated that over 6,000 people were in attendance over the two-night event.